amnshrestha/openFace-mac-installation-wiki/Unix-Installation.md

+# Install script

+On most systems you can install OpenFace using the `./install.sh` script, if that does not work, use the following steps.

+# Advanced Ubuntu installation

 For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support.

-# Ubuntu installation

 This code has been tested on Ubuntu 14.04.1 with GCC, and on 15.10 with Clang 3.7.1.